Jakub-Muszynski/Coding-Challenges/README.md

 # Coding-Challenges
-The content of this repository is primarily dedicated on developing an understanding of coding challenges and algorithms.
+The content of this repository is primarily dedicated on developing an understanding of coding challenges and algorithms